Maximize your muscle gains and minimize muscle breakdown with an all-natural BCAA stack.

 5) Exercise-Related Immunity

 In the long run, exercise can help bolster your immunity.
-However, strenuous exercise may also acutely impair your immunity, potentially due to the exercise-related depletion of glutamine, an amino acid associated with immune health.
+However, strenuous exercise and energy expenditure may also acutely impair your immunity, potentially due to the exercise-related depletion of glutamine, an amino acid associated with immune health.

 BCAA supplementation may help boost exercise-related immunity by optimizing:[14,15]